anza-xyz/solana-pay/SPEC1.1.md

 The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.

 #### Error Handling
-If the application responds with a HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) or [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) error, it must be accompanied with a JSON body containing a UTF-8 string `message` field describing the nature of the error:
+If the application responds with a HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) or [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) error, it must be accompanied by a JSON body containing a UTF-8 string `message` field describing the nature of the error:
 ```json
 {"message":"<message>"}
 ```